The Center on Global Energy Policy's Women in Energy program organized a tour of the Phillips 66 Bayway Refinery in Linden, NJ.

 The refinery produces a high percentage of transportation fuels and petrochemical feedstocks, residual fuel oil and home heating oil.
 The facility distributes refined products to East Coast customers by barge, truck, pipeline and railcar.

-9:00am Depart Columbia University Center on Global Energy Policy
+9:00am Departed Columbia University Center on Global Energy Policy

-10:00am Arrival at the refinery in Linden, NJ
+10:00am Arrived at the refinery in Linden, NJ

 10:15am Overview/Presentation of Phillips 66 and the Bayway Refinery given by Phillips 66 Bayway Refinery representatives

 11:15am Refinery Tour – Driving tour to view and learn about various operating units, waterfront, control centers, etc.